BIGJ42/BIGOS/README.md

 1. Cortana is still here.

-Although Edge is removed, The icon on the desktop  pin are still there.
-Also, there are some remnants in the Settings.
-But the app in itself is deleted.
+2. Although Edge is removed, The icon on the desktop and the taskbar pin are still there.
+Simply remove them by deleting the shortcut and unpinning the icon from the taskbar.